Laserblast: Reception

 Not all of the reviews were negative.
 Blockbuster Entertainment gave the film three out of five stars, and film critic Leonard Maltin gave it two-and-a-half out of four stars.
-In their book about science fiction films, writers James Robert Parish and Michael R. Pitts called Laserblast "an stimulating, unpretentious little film in the same vein as I Was a Teenage Werewolf.
+In their book about science fiction films, writers James Robert Parish and Michael R. Pitts called Laserblast "a stimulating, unpretentious little film in the same vein as I Was a Teenage Werewolf".
 Parish and Pitts praised the stop motion animation and the performance of Cheryl Smith.
 Laserblast was among several films universally considered terrible that film reviewer Michael Adams watched as part of a book about his quest to find the worst film of all time.
-However, Adams said he enjoyed watching it on a B movie level.
+However, Adams said he enjoyed watching it on a B-movie level.
 Monthly Film Bulletin said that Laserblast was "Band's first major box-office success on the exploitation circuit".
 According to Space.com, Laserblast has achieved cult film status.
 During a 2005 interview, Charles Band called the film "hilarious" and stated that "it had its charm" like many films from its time.
 He also said that the film would have been made differently and would have had less critical reactions if it had been produced with a larger budget.

 Several critical reviews cited the stop motion animation as one of the film's only redeeming qualities.
-Richard Meyers, a novelist who also wrote about science-fiction films, described Laserblast as "basically repetitive and predictable", but included some redemptive qualities in the animation of Dave Allen and the makeup effects of Steve Neill.
-Science fiction literary scholar Peter Nicholls called it the worst of Charles Band's films, calling it "badly scripted, badly paced rubbish", describing Allen's "o.k. aliens" as "the only plus".
+Richard Meyers, a novelist who also wrote about science fiction films, described Laserblast as "basically repetitive and predictable", but included some redemptive qualities in the animation of Dave Allen and the makeup effects of Steve Neill.
+Science fiction literary scholar Peter Nicholls called it the worst of Charles Band's films, saying it was "badly scripted, badly paced rubbish", and describing Allen's "o.k. aliens" as "the only plus".
 Likewise, film essayist Dennis Fischer said that Allen's stop motion animation provides the film's "sole moments of interest", and Cinefex publisher Don Shay called it the film's "only viable selling points".
 In their book DVD & Video Guide, Mick Martin and Marsha Porter called it a "dreadful low-budget film with some excellent special effects by David Allen".
 Doug Pratt, who criticized the poor acting and dull dialogue, said that the special effects and stop motion animation "are well executed, but the sequences without effects are fairly dumb".
 The authors of The DVD-Laser Disc Newsletter called the film "a dull and padded revenge-against-bullies tale", but said that the stop motion animation sequences were enjoyable enough that "fans are likely to be pleased with the low-budget film's positive attributes and willing to ignore the rest".